opencv/opencv/modules/core/doc/dynamic_structures.rst

 --------------
 Inserts an array in the middle of a sequence.

-.. ocv:cfunction:: void cvSeqInsertSlice(  CvSeq* seq, int beforeIndex, const CvArr* fromArr )
+.. ocv:cfunction:: void cvSeqInsertSlice( CvSeq* seq, int before_index, const CvArr* from_arr )

     :param seq: Sequence

-    :param beforeIndex: Index before which the array is inserted
+    :param before_index: Index before which the array is inserted

-    :param fromArr: The array to take elements from
+    :param from_arr: The array to take elements from

 The function inserts all
 ``fromArr``